Study and Life at Reading

 Our specialist welfare support services (including Careers, Financial Support, Disability Advisory Service, International Visa and Immigration Advice, Study Advice, and many more) continue to offer support and advice.
 These services are available online and, in many cases, by appointment face-to-face on campus.

 If you are travelling to the UK from overseas, you should read the latest UK government advice about what to expect when you arrive.
-You must self-isolate for 14 days when you arrive in the UK, unless you have travelled from one of the countries with exemptions.
-This list may be changed by the government at short notice so please regularly check these links for the latest advice.

 On request we will assist students in facilitating their quarantine with practical measures to enable them to safely move into their halls accommodation at Reading.
 These items would allow a student to arrive at their residence and to be able to enter quarantine immediately without the need to visit shops (which is prohibited) or receive deliveries.